alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li id="criterion-26">
-    <div class="point">Successfully test the service from beginning to end with the Minister responsible for it</div>
+    <div class="point">Successfully test the service from beginning to end with the minister responsible for it</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>